HungryFlo/HungryFlo.github.io/_pages/about.md

 # 📖 Educations and Internships

 - *2022.09 - Now*, Xi'an Jiaotong University, Bachelor in Software Engineering.
-- *2024.09 - 2024.12*, The University of Hong Kong, Exchange Student in Computer Science.
+- *2024.09 - 2024.12*, The University of Hong Kong, Exchange Student in Department of Computer Science.
+(English Proficiency: IELTS 7.0)
 - *2024.04 - Now*, Peking University, Research Internship under the guidance of Prof. Zhouhui Lian at Wangxuan Institute of Computer and Technology.

 <!-- # 💬 Invited Talks